 Some items may be prohibited or restricted in the US., and some agencies may require a license or permit to export or import certain goods.
 To ensure that your products comply with legal requirements, it is recommended to check CBP and federal agency guidelines to be certain that you can actually ship and sell your goods in the US.

-If you are shipping your goods via sea, it is recommended to work with a licensed customs broker.
+If you are shipping goods by land, air or sea, it is recommended to work with a licensed customs broker.
 They have expertise in the entry procedures, changing regulations, requirements, taxes, and fees for imported merchandise.

 3. Understand the Tax Implications (Federal Tax vs. State Tax)